ZJZAC/awesome-deep-model-IP-protection/README.md

 2. [Hacking Smart Machines with Smarter Ones: How to Extract Meaningful Data from Machine Learning Classifiers](https://arxiv.org/pdf/1306.4447.pdf): This kind of information leakage can be exploited, for example, by a vendor to build more effective classifiers or to simply acquire trade secrets from a competitor’s apparatus, potentially violating its intellectual property rights. 训练数据会泄露，可以用来做模型版权溯源| [BibTex](): ateniese2015hacking | Ateniese et al, *International Journal of Security and Networks* 2015

+[coded information]
+3. [Honest-but-Curious Nets: Sensitive Attributes of Private Inputs can be Secretly Coded into the Entropy of Classifiers’ Outputs](https://arxiv.org/pdf/2105.12049.pdf): Our work highlights a vulnerability that can be exploited by malicious machine learning service providers to attack their user’s privacy in several seemingly safe scenarios; such as encrypted inferences, computations at the edge, or private knowledge distillation.
+W | 2021.5
 <!-- 3.
 [Robust and Verifiable Information Embedding Attacks to Deep Neural Networks via Error-Correcting Codes](https://arxiv.org/pdf/2010.13751.pdf)： 使用纠错码对trigger进行annotation, 分析了和现有information embedding attack 以及 model watermarking的区别； 可以recover的不只是label, 也可以是训练数据， property， 类似inference attcak | [BibTex](): jia2020robust | Jia et al, 2020.10 -->

 4. [Dataset inference: Ownership resolution in machine learning](https://openreview.net/pdf/f677fca9fd0a50d90120a4a823fcbbe889d8ca28.pdf): we identify stolen models because they possess knowledge contained in the private training set of the victim; model stealing attack;  | [Code](https://github.com/cleverhans-lab/dataset-inference) | [BibTex](): maini2021dataset | Maini et al, *International Conference on Learning Representations (ICLR)* 2021